Healthy diets for a healthy weight: exploring physiological mechanisms related to dietary fibre and non-nutritive sweeteners

 Solutions

-This project aims to understand the physiological role of dietary fibre in the regulation of appetite and its role in achieving a healthy weight and the potential interference of food additivities (non-nutritive sweeteners) on this physiological response.
+This project aims to understand the physiological role of dietary fibre in the regulation of appetite and its role in achieving a healthy weight and also the potential interference of food additivities (non-nutritive sweeteners) on this physiological response.

 Attitudes of Scottish consumers to dietary fibre and non-nutritive sweeteners